 Packaging materials should be used with the smoothest side toward the object, i.e. tissue paper’s glossy side, bubble wrap’s flat side.
 Certain materials will need more support and attention than others.
 These include but are not limited to photographic and audio-visual material.
 For example, glass plates need additional (foam) padding and should be packed carefully to reduce risk of shock and vibration.

 - Cotton tape is a thin flat unbleached non-adhesive tape used as an alternative to adhesive tapes.
 It is used to create handles for housing and to attach labels to items.
 Adhesive tape (especially parcel tape) poses one of the greatest risk as it can get stuck to and remove surfaces of items.
 Adhesives are generally also acidic, which causes degradation, think of yellowing tape that has peeled off the back of a picture frame.
-If you must use adhesive tape on packaging (never on CH material) masking tape is best as it can be easily removed.
+If you must use adhesive tape on packaging (never on cultural heritage material) masking tape is best as it can be easily removed.
 Fold ends in to make for quick disposal; remove and dispose of all tape while unwrapping objects to remove risk of it sticking.

 - Envelopes come in many sizes and are used for storing archival and photographic material.